KQM-git/TCL/general-mechanics/overworld.md

 ## Phase Gates
 * During Daily Commissions, Phase Gates will be invisible but can still be used.

+## Fishing Spots

+*  It is possible to view the prompt \(but not catch fish\) from far above and below the fishing spot.
+    * In addition to this, it is possible to catch fish from underwater.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/overworld.md" %}